RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 Deep learning will also wreak havoc with careers.
 Human jobs that require pattern recognition will be replaced by deep learning tools.
 For example:

 * **Driving**.
-When Lee was in graduate school, most researchers believed that we would call a computer "intelligent" if it could drive a car.
+When Lee was in graduate school, most researchers believed that we would consider a computer "intelligent" if it could drive a car.
 Over time, our scientists reframed the car driving problem as a challenge involving pattern recognition followed by appropriate responses.
-And while better algorithms were being developed, the price:performance ratio of computer hardware continued to improve thanks to Moore's law.
+And while better algorithms were being developed, the price-to-performance ratio of computer hardware continued to improve thanks to Moore's law.
 Today we have self-driving cars and we recognize that they're not truly intelligent.
 Our self-driving vehicles are leveraging advanced mathematics masquerading as intelligence.

 * **Law**.
-As recently as a few decades ago, a new lawyer working on a large legal team might be assigned the task of discovery, sifting through mountains of paper documents looking for strings of words relevant to the case.
+As recently as a few decades ago, the newest lawyers on a legal team might be assigned the task of discovery, sifting through mountains of paper documents looking for strings of words relevant to the case.
 This pattern recognition problem is better handled by a deep learning system that reads flawlessly without getting tired.
 A character from Shakespeare advised his companions to "kill all the lawyers."
 Deep learning would be a happier alternative for most members of the bar.

 * **Medicine**.
 Physicians who practice radiology spend years in medical school developing their skills.
 The experienced eyes of a radiologist can tell the difference between a life-threatening growth and something benign.
 Of course, this is another example of a pattern recognition problem.
 A computer vision algorighm that can accurately identify faces in a crowd can also scan x-ray images for health issues.
 Further, the algorithm can draw on every piece of medical information stored in any shared database on the planet, in an instant.
 And the algorithm never gets tired.